gpchelkin/scdlbot/README.rst

     # For webhook:
     heroku local web

-Using just Python
+Using Python only
 ^^^^^^^^^^^^^^^^^

 ::

-    # PyPI or Git source system-wide installs:
+    # For PyPI or Git source system-wide installs:
     export $(cat .env | xargs)
     scdlbot

-    # or just:
+    # or in one line:
     env $(cat .env | xargs) scdlbot

-    # Non-installed Git source repository directory:
+    # For non-installed Git source repository directory:
     export $(cat .env | xargs)
     python -m scdlbot
-    # or just:
+    # or in one line:
     env $(cat .env | xargs) python -m scdlbot